Analysis

 Governments will be unable to shoulder this obligation alone, opening up an investment opportunity of vast scale for infrastructure players.

-The fundraising market is already pivoting in this direction, with renewable energy fundraising the largest category for sector-specific infrastructure fundraising in 2024, according to Infrastructure Investor.
+The fundraising market is already pivoting in this direction, with renewable energy fundraising the largest category for infrastructure project-specific fundraising in 2024, according to Infrastructure Investor.
 And the deals are following suit – per Preqin’s Infrastructure Global Outlook, renewable energy accounted for 69% of primary deals in 2024 – its highest share since at least 2006.

 Decarbonization will not be a one-way street, especially as the costs of energy transition are felt by taxpayers and consumers, pushing decarbonization into the political sphere.
 Nevertheless, the fact that decarbonization can also address other long-term energy pain points, such as cost of energy and energy security, gives the net zero project the necessary momentum to withstand any political or consumer resistance.
 The risks posed by climate change are simply too severe for governments to ignore.